betatran3010/bowers-cis-website/design-plan/milestone-2.md

 All of the pages in the narrow view have hamburger menu that can be used to expand and minimize the navigation menu.
 This allows users to control when it is visible and when it is not, which is important because it saves space and allows users to find the information that they're looking for on any given page more easily in the narrow view.
 This is not necessary in the wide-screen view because the navigation menu expands into something that takes up relatively less vertical space.
 Therefore, this interactivity furthers the user goals by making the webpage shorter and therefore more readable in the narrow-screen view, while giving the user control over whether or not the navigation menu is displayed at any given moment.

 ## References

-### Collaborators
-> List any persons you collaborated with on this project.

-n/a

-### Reference Resources
-> Did you use any resources not provided by this class to help you complete this assignment?
-> List any external resources you referenced in the creation of your project. (i.e. W3Schools, StackOverflow, Mozilla, etc.)
->
-> List **all** resources you used (websites, articles, books, etc.), including generative AI.
-> Provide the URL to the resources you used and include a short description of how you used each resource.

 We used this site as a reference for HTML and CSS:
 <https://developer.mozilla.org/en-US/docs/Web/HTML>